-Actual expenditures, including transfers out, in the General fund were \$5,809,593, while appropriations were \$5,908,002, resulting in an unexpended balance of \$98,409.
-Unexpended funds are the result of certain capital purchases budgeted for but not expended during the year.
-These capital expenditures are carried forward to the next budget year if the purchase was not made.
-In most cases, the City was able to complete capital purchases for less than the budgeted amount.
+Actual expenditures, including transfers out, in the General fund were \$6,578,374, while appropriations were \$7,117,214, resulting in an unexpended balance of \$538,840.
+Unexpended funds are the result of certain one time or capital purchases budgeted for but not expended during the year.
+These expenditures are carried forward to the next budget year if the purchase was not made and operating expenditures were not exceeded.